-We have obtained a deep understanding of your business, its environment and of your processes in income and expenditure recognition, payroll expenditure enabling us to develop a riskfocused approach tailored to SLC.
+We will obtain a deep understanding of your business, its environment and of your processes in income, expenditure recognition and payroll expenditure enabling us to develop a riskfocused approach tailored to RoS.

 Our engagement team is selected to ensure that we have the right subject matter expertise and industry knowledge.
+We will involve property specialists to support the audit team in our work on the valuation of property assets.

 In order to deliver a quality audit to you, each member of the core audit team has received tailored learning to develop their expertise in audit skills, delivered by Pat Kenny (Associate Partner).